anira-project/anira/docs/sphinx/web-api/custom_pre_post_processing.rst

 functions on ``this.wasmInstance`` (e.g. ``_vector_ring_buffer_get``,
 ``_vector_buffer_f_get``,
 ``_prepostprocessor_pop_samples_from_buffer_window``) to manipulate
 buffers in place.
-The guitar-lstm and steerable-nafx demos in ``anira-web-demo/src/`` show this pattern applied to real windowing logic.
+The guitar-lstm and steerable-nafx demos show this pattern applied to real windowing logic.

 .. note::